 In case of your use of our Websites, the information includes internet protocol (IP) addresses as well as browser type, internet service provider, URLs of referring/exit pages, operating system, date/time stamp, information you search for, locale and language preferences, identification numbers associated with your devices, and system configuration information.

-In the case of our Services, for the purpose of improving and monitoring usage of our Services, we keep a log of the following information below.
-None of this information can be used to identify you.
+In the case of our Services, for the purpose of improving and monitoring usage of our Services, we log the following information below into our database.
+None of this information can be used to identify you or your Authorized Users.

 - date and time, type of the request (spell check, grammar check, get suggestions), length of submitted text, text language, processing time on server, number of detected errors (but not the actual errors unless you have agreed to that), used type of the product;

 - the page on which you submitted the request (referrer), user agent, and associated with the page service ID which authorized access to our Services;

 - internal errors that occur (e.g. the text hasn’t been processed due to access restrictions, or certain limitations that are present for the Free Services).